nbxmike/SumpPump-STM32F0/README.md

 # SumpPump-STMF0
+Development stopped on this repo as I've moved to STM32F103 based "Blue Pill" boards for most of my work.
+As a result, because I have plenty of them around, this project is now run on a bluepill.
+Nothing is necessarily wrong with this code, I've just moved to a different platform.

  A sump pump controler based on the STM32F0 Discovery board.

  My house is built on granite slab so it is impossible to dig a normal